jbhovell/flatmates/README.md

 # About the project

 I built this app to demontrate how to use the React framework to my team.
+I used Python and Flask for the backend API.

 I am still learning the frontend framework and making improvements to this project.

+### Scenario:
 ```
 The flatmates often borrow money from each other.
 They need an app to log who owes whom and how much.
 ```